hxwang/Seminar/CRASH-2014-Sep/Bridging-the-Security-Gap-with-Decentralized-Information-Flow-Control.md

 - CSP: disallow write
 - CORS: permit read
 - Example app: mint.com
-	- read-only personal finantial data
+	- read-only personal financial data
 - where the status-quo falls short
-	- cannot alow network acess and ensure security
+	- cannot allow network access and ensure security
 	- want: only reject when it looks at the pwd

 ### COWL browser